 Our Board is committed to strong and effective corporate governance and monitors regularly our corporate governance policies and practices.
 After careful consideration, our Board believes that allowing our stockholders to amend our bylaws by the affirmative vote of a majority of all the votes entitled to be cast on the matter is in our best interests and in the best interests of our stockholders.
-A copy of the proposed amendment to our Charter is attached as Attachment A to this Proxy Statement and incorporated by reference into this proposal.
+A copy of the proposed amendment to our Charter is attached as Attachment A to this Proxy Statement and incorporated by our stockholders, we expect that our Board will similarly amend our bylaws.
 If this Charter amendment is approved by our stockholders, we expect that our Board will similarly amend our bylaws.
-If this Charter amendment is not approved by our stockholders, then we will not amend our Charter to provide this right to our stockholders unless and until approved by our stockholders at a future annual or special meeting of stockholders.
+If this Charter a future annual or special meeting of stockholders.

 The affirmative vote of a majority of all the votes entitled to be cast on the matter is required to amend our Charter to allow stockholders to amend our bylaws by the affirmative vote of a majority of all the votes entitled to be cast on the matter.
-For purposes of the vote on this proposal, abstentions and broker non-votes will have the effect a vote against this proposal.
+For purposes of the vote on this proposal, abstentions and broker non-votes will have the effect of a vote against this proposal.

 THE BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF THIS CHARTER AMENDMENT.
-43